arunabha003/IITISoC24-NFT-Creature-Game/README.md

 ### Frontend

 1. Navigate to the frontend directory.
-2. Install dependencies with `npm install`.
+2. Install dependencies with `npm install`in both folders backend and frontend.
 3. Start the development server with `npm run dev`.

 ### Blockchain